The shocking state of our rivers: Whose story are we telling?

 With over 200,000 km of rivers in the UK, we need to monitor a lot of water if we want to truly understand how healthy our rivers are.
 The EA monitoring network only tells part of the story.
 Small water bodies, like streams and headwaters, are often overlooked.
 This begs a question: when we talk about the terrible condition of our rivers, whose story are we telling?

-When we launched registrations for our upcoming WaterBlitz event, we asked people to let us know why they were interested in taking part.
+When we launched registrations for a WaterBlitz event, we asked people to let us know why they were interested in taking part.
 As we read the responses, we realised that the public have a lot to tell us about their local rivers.
 One person suspects localised sewage pollution from increasing numbers of houseboats.
 Another has a small river in their garden that they feel should be included in water quality surveys.
 Yet another keeps historic watercress beds and would like to know if they help to remove nutrients from agricultural pollution from the river.
 The people who understand their river the best are the people who interact with it every day.
 It seems that all of these people – and there are a lot of them - have a story to tell.

 If we can somehow capture all of these stories and integrate them into our national monitoring, we stand a much better chance of understanding what the true state of our rivers really is.
 Is everyone, up and down the country, observing declines in the quality of their rivers?
 Can the public, like the person who suspects pollution from houseboats, help to pinpoint where the problems are coming from?
 Or, perhaps, there are beautifully pristine streams running through people’s gardens that we just don’t know about yet.
 If we can identify these environments, will we be able to provide better support to the people who are already working hard to protect them?